loopwerk/loopwerk.io/content/articles/2026-03-25-alpine-ajax-django-revisited.md

 I did it anyway.
 I ripped out all the `{% partialdef %}` tags, migrated my templates to Jinja2, and my views just returned the full template for AJAX requests.
 Alpine AJAX is smart enough to extract the elements it needs by their IDs, and throws away the rest.

-This was simpler and I was much happier writing Jinja2 templates.
-But the wastefulness got worse.
+This was simpler and I was much happier writing Jinja2 templates, but the wastefulness got worse.
 Before, the server at least returned a small response.
 Now it rendered the entire page *and* sent all of it over the wire, just for the browser to use a tiny piece of it.
+Of course it's still better than an old-fashioned MPA, where every response is a full page refresh, but not by a lot.

 It was at this moment that I seriously thought about throwing the entire frontend away and rebuilding it in SvelteKit, with Django REST Framework returning JSON responses.
 But that seemed like a pretty big waste of effort, so instead I took a deep breath and thought about what I wanted: